Modern technology makes robotic surgery safer than ever

 But first, a little background on robotic-assisted surgery.

 In 2000, the da Vinci Surgical System blazed a new trail by becoming the first robotic surgery system approved by the Food and Drug Administration (FDA) for general laparoscopic surgery.
 The technique was rapidly adopted by hospitals across the United States and Europe for use in the treatment of a wide range of conditions.

 Fast-forward to today, and robotic-assisted technology has only gotten better and broader in the scope of conditions it can treat.

-Dr. McClurg uses Mako® Robotic-Arm assisted technology to perform hip and knee replacement surgery on his patients.
+Dr. Lee uses Mako® Robotic-Arm assisted technology to perform hip and knee replacement surgery on his patients.
 In addition to the Mako® System, Reid Orthopedics offers the Mazor Renaissance® Guidance System for surgical procedures on the spine.
 The da Vinci Surgical System is also in use at Reid Health by other specialists for gynecological and urological procedures.
 All systems enable surgeons to perform many types of complex procedures with more precision, flexibility and control than is possible with conventional techniques.

 Advantages of robotic-assisted surgery

 Surgeons who use robotic systems have found that, for many procedures, it enhances control, flexibility and precision during the operation, as compared to traditional surgical methods.
 Robotic surgery enables surgeons to better see the surgical site, and surgeons are able to perform delicate or complex procedures that might have been extremely difficult or even impossible with other methods.
 It's important to note robotic-assisted surgery is always performed by an experienced surgeon.

 The Mayo Clinic lists the following additional advantages of robotic-assisted surgery: